twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt05-06-dont-let-the-mind-in-pain%zh.rst

 The power of knowledge (ñāṇa) is powerful than kammas.
 The power of kamma is unstable, going up and down like a foot ball.
 Then you’ll become a human foot ball.
 Rely on the power of knowledge.
 It’s very important.

-You have to work for the dhamma which protect you from fall into the planes of misery and in near death will have the security.
+You have to work for the Dhamma which protects you from fall into the planes of misery and will have the security in near death.
 In the worldly matters people are searching for wealth for their security.
 In the same way in the saṁsāric journey we should prepare for security (more important than any searching)

 In the Khandhavagga Saṃyutta, the Buddha taught the way to security.
 In our past lives we were falling into hells, to animal realms, to celestial and Brahma worlds due to the unstable kammas.
 The Buddha warned us many times, as near death not to die regretfully for our mistakes.